 tree logo Follow Us On Facebook Talk About Us On X See Us On Instagram

-Plywood is a versatile engineered wood product used in everything from house framing and roof sheathing to cabinets, furniture and decorative wall panels.
-Unlike solid lumber, which is sawn from a log in one piece, plywood is made by gluing together thin layers of wood veneer so that the grain of each layer runs at right angles to the one below.
-This cross-laminated construction gives plywood its trademark strength, stability and resistance to warping.
+Wondering what plywood is and how it is made?
+Plywood is an engineered wood panel made by gluing together thin layers of wood veneer so the grain of each layer runs at right angles to the one below.
+This cross-laminated design gives plywood its strength, stability, and resistance to warping.

-To manufacture plywood, logs are debarked and turned into veneers by rotary peeling or slicing.
-These thin sheets are dried to the correct moisture content, then coated with adhesive—typically a waterproof or moisture-resistant synthetic resin.
-Veneers are stacked with alternating grain directions, then hot-pressed under high heat and pressure to cure the glue and lock the plies together into a single strong panel.
-The result is a plywood sheet that is lighter than solid lumber of comparable strength and far more dimensionally stable.
+The manufacturing process begins when logs are debarked and turned into veneers by rotary peeling or slicing.
+These veneers are dried to the correct moisture level, coated with adhesive, layered with alternating grain directions, and hot-pressed under high heat and pressure to bond the plies into a single panel.

-Plywood is generally grouped into two broad categories based on the species used for the face and core veneers: softwood plywood and hardwood plywood.
-Each serves different markets and end uses.
+Plywood is generally divided into two main categories based on the species used for the face and core veneers: softwood plywood and hardwood plywood.
+Each serves different markets, budgets, and performance needs.

 Softwood Plywood

-• Floor and roof sheathing in stick-framed houses
+• Floor and roof sheathing in framed houses

 • Wall sheathing behind siding and exterior cladding

-Softwood plywood is popular because it is strong, affordable and widely available.
-Contractors appreciate how easy it is to cut, nail, screw and glue, while DIYers value that it can be painted, stained or simply left as-is in utility spaces.
+Softwood plywood is popular because it is strong, affordable, easy to fasten, and widely available.
+Builders value its structural reliability, while DIYers appreciate that it can be painted, stained, or used as-is in utility spaces.

 Hardwood Plywood

-Hardwood plywood is a premium panel product, crafted using thin layers or veneers from deciduous trees such as oak, birch, maple, cherry or walnut.
-The face veneers are carefully selected and matched for color and grain, resulting in a panel that combines a strong engineered core with the beauty of fine hardwood.
+Hardwood plywood is made using veneers from deciduous trees such as oak, birch, maple, cherry, or walnut.
+Its face veneers are selected for appearance, giving the panel the beauty of fine hardwood with the stability of an engineered core.

 • Decorative wall and ceiling panels